-A harrowing tragedy struck at the heart of a dear friend this week, when she learned that her sister, Ebony Epps, and Ebony’s two-year old daughter, Ma’liaya Tadamy, were victims of a brutal stabbing at their home in the Jefferson Park area on Monday evening, not far from the USC campus.
+A harrowing tragedy struck a dear friend this week, when she learned that her sister, Ebony Epps, and Ms. Epps’ two-year old daughter, Ma’liaya Tadamy, were victims of a brutal stabbing at their home in the Jefferson Park area on Monday evening, not far from the USC campus.

-Ma’liaya’s life was lost, but Ebony, who is also five month’s pregnant, is expected to survive.
+Ma’liaya’s life was lost, but Ms. Epps, who is also five month’s pregnant, is expected to survive.

 Lataz Grey, Ebony’s boyfriend, turned himself over to police for the stabbing less than a day later.
-He’s now behind bars, with bail set at $4.5 million dollars.
+He is now behind bars, with bail set at $4.5 million dollars.

-On Wednesday evening, Ebony’s friends and family held a vigil for the slain toddler at Exposition Park, where the family spoke, shed tears, and sung into the night.
-It was at the vigil that I learned more about the tragic event, including the fact that Lataz was high on methamphetamine when he lost control.
+On Wednesday evening, Ms. Epps’ friends and family held a vigil for the slain toddler at Exposition Park, where the family spoke, shed tears, and sung into the night.
+It was at the vigil that I learned more about the tragic event, including the fact that Grey was high on methamphetamine when he lost control.

-When I heard that meth was involved, I couldn’t help but think back to the literature on drugs in the inner-city.
+When I heard that substance abuse was involved, I couldn’t help but think back to the literature on drugs in the inner-city.

 “It’s destroying a lot of people I know…I got homies going to jail for dumb shit off that shit.
 They tweaking doing stupid shit, shit they never thought they’d do.
 That meth is killing them, dude.
 Trust me, it’s killing them.”
 Tick Tock, from Seth Ferranti’s Meth…